aprilhgshin/Black_Wings_Hacks/README.md

 The terminal will then output a link to the web page.
 Copy paste the link onto a browser to access the web page.

-You may copy paste the SQL commands from _example_data.sql_ in the _cockroach_example_ directory to test the initialized cockroachDB database.
+You may copy paste the SQL commands from _example_data.sql_ in the _cockroach_example_ directory into the Cockroach demo (first terminal tab opened) to test the initialized cockroachDB database.